Argo Group International (NYSE:ARGO) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research report report published on Thursday.
-The brokerage issued a hold rating on the stock.
+StockNews.com began coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research note issued on Saturday.
+The firm set a “hold” rating on the stock.

-Several other brokerages also recently commented on ARGO.
-Compass Point downgraded Argo Group International from a buy rating to a neutral rating and set a $30.00 price target on the stock. in a research report on Monday, March 13th.
-Raymond James lowered Argo Group International from a market perform rating to an underperform rating in a research note on Tuesday, February 28th.
+Other research analysts have also recently issued research reports about the stock.
+Compass Point cut shares of Argo Group International from a “buy” rating to a “neutral” rating and set a $30.00 price objective for the company. in a research report on Monday, March 13th.
+Raymond James cut Argo Group International from a “market perform” rating to an “underperform” rating in a research note on Tuesday, February 28th.

 Argo Group International Company Profile